 MDU 4070 Physician Perspectives on Glocal Topics in Healthcare 3 Credits

-covers topics in global and local health that is necessary for today practicing physician leader.
-Designed to assist third Year students in the Mhp to become leaders in the social aspects of medicine, It provides the necessary knowledge, skills, and experiences to be physician activists.
+Covers topics in global and local health that is necessary for today?s practicing physician leader.
+Designed to assist third year students in the MHP to become leaders in the social aspects of medicine, it provides the necessary knowledge, skills, and experiences to be physician activists.